 Early accounts of the history of the Old Suisse Confederacy are found in the numerous Suisse chronicles of the early-mid centuries, depicting each of the Old Suisse cantons, as their own fully sovereign estates with its own border controls, army militia, and currency.

-Throughout the rural cantonal communes, Swiss village youths would train hard to expertly practice the use of the crossbow and participate in shooting matches.
+With this financial motivation in place, throughout the rural cantonal communes, Swiss village youths would train very hard to expertly practice the use of the crossbow and participate in shooting matches.
 Winners would then be elevated to participate in shooting contests at the cantonal levels.
-This formed an important part of Swiss traditions and culture, with the victors becoming the local heroes of the day.
+This formed an important part of Swiss traditions and culture, with their victors becoming the local heroes of the day.

-Shooting contest winners would then compete to be ultimately recognised as their cantons’ top marksmen.
-These sharpshooters would participate in the annual Schützenfest to win the revered title of Schützenkönig ("king of all marksmen").
+These shooting contest winners would then compete to be ultimately recognised as their cantons’ top marksmen.
+These sharpshooters would participate in the annual highest-level inter-cantonal Schützenfest to win the revered title of Schützenkönig ("king of all marksmen").

-It can then be said hence for the Swiss, the Schützenfest is special for it lays the foundation for the very first development of the Old Suisse Confederacy, starting with the Federal Charter of 1291, agreed between the rural communes of Uri, Schwyz, and Unterwalden, even though similar alliances are likely to have existed decades earlier.
+For the Swiss, the Schützenfest is special for it contributes to laying the foundation for the very first development of the Old Suisse Confederacy, starting with the Federal Charter of 1291, agreed between the rural communes of Uri, Schwyz, and Unterwalden, even though similar alliances are likely to have existed decades earlier.

-By 1353, the three original cantons had joined with the cantons of Glarus, Zug, Lucerne, Zurich and Bern city states to form the "Old Confederacy" of eight states that exist until the end of the 15th Century.
+By 1353, the three original cantons (Schwyz, Uri, & Unterwalden) had joined with the cantons of Glarus, Zug, Lucerne, Zurich and Bern city states to form the "Old Confederacy" of eight states that exist until the end of the 15th Century.
 The expansion led to increased power and wealth for the confederation, and protection from their larger neighbours that constantly threatens their independence.

 In the 16th century, the Old Suisse Confederacy grew to comprise 13 sovereign confederate allies known as the Thirteen Cantons adding Appenzell, Basel, Fribourg, Solothurn & Schaffhausen.